Action on invasive species in Calderdale

 Projects in Calderdale

-An exciting new initiative is taking place in Calderdale to tackle invasive species.
+An exciting initiative is underway in Calderdale to tackle invasive species.

-Led by Calderdale Council, an experimental trial with CABI (Centre for Agriculture and Bioscience International) is underway at a site near Todmorden.
-The trial involves a natural control method which hopes to reduce the impacts of Himalayan balsam.
+Led by Calderdale Council, an experimental trial with CABI (Centre for Agriculture and Bioscience International) is taking place near Todmorden.
+The trial uses a natural control method to reduce the impact of Himalayan balsam.

-In 2006, CABI began studying different types of natural control methods which exist in balsam’s native range of the Himalayas.
-A rust fungus was observed and selected as the test subject in an experimental trial and, in 2010, a specific species of rust fungus was exported to a quarantine facility for in-depth safety testing.
+In 2006, CABI began studying natural control methods in balsam’s native range, the Himalayas.
+They observed a rust fungus and selected it for an experimental trial.
+In 2010, a specific species of rust fungus was exported to a quarantine facility for in-depth safety testing.

-Since 2015, this rust has been introduced to 47 sites throughout England and Wales.
-The site in Todmorden has been remarkably successful, showing the second most promising results of the test sites.
-Further studies and possible release of the rust will take place at this site; however, it is hoped that the rust is now established on site and will spread from the site using airborne transmission.
+Since 2015, this rust fungus has been introduced to 47 sites across England and Wales.
+The site in Todmorden has shown remarkable success, with the second most promising results among the test sites.
+Further studies and potential release of the rust will continue at this site.
+It is hoped that the rust is now established and will spread through airborne transmission.

 Back to the Top